 The focus of this review is the Money Genius Academy for teens.

 The course is presented in ten modules, and students should plan to spend about one week per module.
-In each module, there are three to nine video segments that average about ten minutes in length.
-The videos are presented by Matt Matheson, a teacher and personal-finance writer.
-Videos sometimes show him speaking and other times having his voiceover audio presentation with slides.
+In each module, there are three to nine videos that average about ten minutes in length.
+The videos feature Matt Matheson, a teacher and personal-finance writer.
+Sometimes the videos show him speaking, and other times they have his voiceover audio presentation with slides.

-The video segments are accompanied by printable pages for taking notes and for activities, except for the first session.
-Frequent activities have students apply what they have learned to real-life situations, sometimes keeping records over time to come up with information for analysis.
+The videos are accompanied by printable pages for taking notes and for activities, except for the first session.
+Frequent activities have students apply what they have learned to real-life situations, sometimes recording information over time to come up with data to analyze.

-The course covers topics that should be of concern to most teens, although a few topics like getting a bank account and investing might not apply for a few years.
 Among the topics the course addresses are work, earning money, smart spending, debt, credit, saving, budgeting, banking, investing, giving, and social media.
 (I’ll explain later how social media fits in.)
+These are topics that should be of concern to most teens, although a few topics, like getting a bank account and investing, might not apply for a few years.

 For instance, in the module about debt he has an activity where students calculate the snowballing costs of credit card purchases that the buyer doesn’t plan to pay off immediately.
 Students figure out that the first purchase of a video game system is manageable, but purchasing new tires for their car on top of the prior charge stretches out the debt repayment even further.
 By the time students calculate a third credit card charge for an unexpected car repair, it becomes frighteningly obvious that the costs of the interest far outstrip the original charges for goods and services.